InternLM/InternLM/README.md

 ## News

+[2024.01.23] We release InternLM2-Math-7B and InternLM2-Math-20B with pretraining and SFT checkpoints.
+They surpass ChatGPT with small sizes.
+See [InternLM-Math](https://github.com/InternLM/internlm-math) for details and download.

 [2024.01.17] We release InternLM2-7B and InternLM2-20B and their corresponding chat models with stronger capabilities in all dimensions.
 See [model zoo below](#model-zoo) for download or [model cards](./model_cards/) for more details.

 [2023.12.13] InternLM-7B-Chat and InternLM-20B-Chat checkpoints are updated.
 With an improved finetuning strategy, the new chat models can generate higher quality responses with greater stylistic diversity.